srmulcahy/2017-jackson-ammin/README.md

 ## Python Packages

+The code in this repository was written with [Python 3](https://www.python.org/download/releases/3.0/) using the packages below.
+The easiest way to install the software on any operating system is with [Anaconda](https://www.continuum.io/downloads) or [Miniconda](http://conda.pydata.org/miniconda.html).

 - [ipython/jupyter](https://ipython.org/) Pérez, F., and Granger, B.E., 2007, IPython: a system for interactive scientific computing: Computing in Science & Engineering, v.
 9, no. 3, p.
 21–29.
 - [matplotlib](http://matplotlib.org/) Hunter, J.D., and others, 2007, Matplotlib: A 2D graphics environment: Computing in science and engineering, v.
 9, no. 3, p.
 90–95.
 - [numpy](http://www.numpy.org/) Van Der Walt, S., Colbert, S.C., and Varoquaux, G., 2011, The NumPy array: a structure for efficient numerical computation: Computing in Science & Engineering, v.
 13, no. 2, p.
 22–30.